zhez6/Final_Project/README.md

 the main character choosing his ability.

 1. self.acc: the accuracy of the main character after choosing the ability
-2. self.blood: the actual blood of the main character after choosing the ability
+2. self.blood: the actual HP of the main character after choosing the ability

 **Preliminary results:**
 1) Select skill one: increase 10% shooting rate, but will reduce the ability to resist damage 5%
    Winning rate of Player X: 1.147%
    Average winning rate of other characters: 0.999%

 2) Select skill two: increase the capability that resists damage by 10%., but will reduce the shooting hit rate 5%
    Winning rate of Player X: 0.810%
    Average winning rate of other characters: 1.002%